Patrick FISHER

 efficiency for conventional engines, both gasoline and diesel.

-in fuel economy, significant reductions in exhaust emissions and
+increases in fuel economy, significant reductions in exhaust

-more power just by adding a "yoke-arm" between the piston rod and
+emissions and more power just by adding a "yoke-arm" between the

-developed for piston engines, uses a unique yoke-arm linkage that
+never before developed for piston engines, uses a unique

-connects the piston rod to the crankshaft, yet leaves the
+yoke-arm linkage that connects the piston rod to the crankshaft,

 This new arrangement uses a unique yoke-arm which substantially

-not only provides large gains in combustion efficiencies, but also
+modification not only provides large gains in combustion

-horizontally-opposed and radial with no restrictions to engine
+radial with no restrictions to engine size or application.

 The low cost and simplicity to implement the Fisher yoke-arm